 attraction.
 If you are looking to get away from the crowds on a sunny Saturday, this is probably not the place.
 Weekdays can be mellow.

 Nearby reservoirs include - Lake Piru, Lake Hughes, Elizabeth Lake, Pyramid Lake.
 This is not one of those gorgeous, scenic, alpine lakes, surrounded by forests in the high country (look in the Sierra Nevada mountains for those gems).
-Castiac is in the dry foothills of the LA mega-spawl and wildfires are very common in these parts.
+Castaic is in the dry foothills of the LA mega-sprawl.
+Wildfires are very common in these parts.

-Lake Castaic is divided into 2 separate bodies of recreational water:
+Lake Castaic is divided into 2 separate bodies of water:

 oak and manzanita